 For you were once darkness, but now you are light in the Lord.
 Live as children of the light (for the fruit of the light consists of all goodness, righteousness and truth) and find out what pleases the Lord.

-A lamp lit with a flame glows with light—that’s its essential quality.
-In the same way, God often uses us when we aren’t looking, to reveal his reality and goodness to unbelievers.
-I came to know Christ at Michigan State University.
+I came to know Christ while studying at Michigan State University.
 I’d shrugged off Christians before—as a pride-filled atheist, I didn’t need any ‘make-believe god’ to take care of me.
 Religious crutches were for weak people—not stark realists like myself.
 But these MSU Christians changed my life.
 They loved me, frequently prayed for my salvation and unconsciously showed me Jesus’ reality–I saw Christ’s nature in each of them.

 All Christians are God’s light in this world.
 We share that attribute with our Savior.
-The more our hearts follow after Jesus, the brighter our light becomes–because we start to be like Him.
+The more our hearts follow after Jesus, the brighter our light becomes–because we start to shine like Him.

 But our light can be dimmed.
 Take a look at this corroded, muddy lantern.
 Little inner light can escape, even with fresh oil, a good wick and a bright flame..The glass is far too dirty.